Skip to content

 }

-The dashboard connects to the engine's message bus and displays real-time state updates — no polling.
+The dashboard connects to the engine's message bus and streams state updates over WebSocket — no polling.
+It's a full control panel, not just a viewer: